EightyThreeCreative/ShineUpdater/README.md

 `showReleaseNotes`: Whether or not to show release notes from the App Cast in the update dialog.

 `updateDialogDelay`: Adds a delay to the presentation of the update dialog on launch.
 Useful if the app UI takes a moment to load or if there is a splash screen to avoid.

+`customDisplayName`: Customize the app title used in the update dialog.
+This dialog uses the `CFBundleDisplayName` by default, but can be overridden if a shortened name is used for the Springboard.

 ## Version Numbers